-29 Resampling methods
+29 Resampling and Model Assessment

 29.1 Motivation with k-nearest neighbors